 Are you worried about a loved one’s alcohol abuse?
-It may be very difficult to hear, but they may be suffering from alcoholism.
+It may be challenging to hear, but they may be suffering from alcoholism.

 Addiction is an illness – it isn’t their fault, and it isn’t yours.

-It can be just as hard living with an alcoholic – you may be accused of being an enabler, suffer social isolation, guilt and shame.
-We have seen how alcohol abuse can affect families – it can lead to marital complications, divorce, and custody battles.
+It can be just as hard living with an alcoholic – you may be accused of being an enabler, and suffer social isolation, guilt and shame.
+In addition, we have seen how alcohol abuse can affect families – it can lead to marital complications, divorce, and custody battles.

-The effects of your loved one’s alcohol abuse will spread to you too, and you may be in denial, or blame yourself about their addiction.
+The effects of your loved one’s alcohol abuse will spread to you too, and you may be in denial or blame yourself for their addiction.
 Of course, they are suffering, but you are too.

 Do not suffer alone.
 Call us now for 24/7 support.